prithugoswami/notes/compilers-aho/01-intro.md

 towards the use of high-level programming language and the compiler plays a huge role in determining the performance of code than just the raw power of the hardware.

+### RISC

+Best example of when compiler design influenced computer architecture.
+RISC made the instructions simpler and less in number than CISC, laying more emphasis on compilers to do the job to come up with efficient target code and making the hardware more maintainable.
+Even though x86 processor is a popular architecture and is a CISC architecture, the most efficient way to use it is just by using simpler instructions.

+### Specialized Architecture

+Specialized architecture features are proposed and are developed along side with compiler techniques as well in order to accomplish them.
+Compilers are built to use the proposed specific architectural features and then evaluated in a simulator.
+Thus, the development of compiler technology also affects the implementation of specialized hardware.

+## Program Translation

+The techniques used to convert high level language to low level language can also be used to convert one language to another.

+### Binary Translation

+Compiler technology can be used to convert the binary code from machine to another, allowing a machine to run programs which were compiled for another instruction set.
+Many companies used binary translation to make their programs available on different types of machines.
+It was also used to provide legacy support for programs that were written for an older instruction set that was not being used any more.

+### Hardware Synthesis

+Hardware can also be expressed using high level languages like Verilog and VHDL.
+Hardware designs are described in RTL (register transfer level) where the variables represent registers and the expression, combinational logic.
+Hardware synthesizers convert RTL to gates which are then mapped to transistors and eventually to physical circuitry.

+### Database Query Interpreters

+SQL and other query languages are used to interact with a Database server.
+They consists of predicate and boolean expressions as well.
+They allow to search, modify and add data to a database.

+### Compiled Simulation

+Simulation are used to evaluate a design or experiment with a phenomenon, but they can be expensive as the design must be provided to the simluator along with the parameters ans input.
+Compiled Simulation can be faster and run natively.
+These tools take design in VHDL and Verilog and convert them to faster compiled simulations.

+## Software Productivity Tools

+Data flow analysis techniques can be used to catch errors in the program statically (i.e. before they are run).
+Many of these data-flow techniques used to detect errors used in compilers can be used to aid programmers while they are writing code.
+So many techniques used in compilers can also be used to aid software productivity by helping programmers.

+### Type Checking

+Used to catch inconsistencies in programs where operation is applied to the wrong type of object, or if the parameters passed to the procedure does not matches it's signature.

+### Bounds Checking

+C does not have an array bound check and hence it is up to the user to ensure the arrays are not accessed out of the bounds.
+This can compromise security by leveraging buffer overflow techniques.

+### Memory-Management Tools

+Garbage collection is another example of tradeoff between efficiency and productivity of programmer and software reliability.
+Static tools that check for memory leaks and other memory errors have also been developed.